 Another hour or so along the road you will come to Branxholm, where you can do the short Henry Ah Ping Sculpture Walk, which celebrates North East Tasmania’s Chinese heritage.
 You can read a brief history of Henry Ah Ping and the Chinese miners of Branxholm at the Settler’s Hut, before taking an easy 20 minute circuit walk along the Ormuz/Arba water race and the Jubilee tailrace into the Ah Ping Alluvial Mine.

 Follow the Tasman Highway and if you'd like something a little unique, take a short detour to Pyengana to the Pub in the Paddock, licensed since 1880 and one of the oldest pubs in Tasmania.
 The town is also home to Pyengana Dairy, famous for its artisan cheeses.
-From here, it's just another 30 minutes to St Helens.
+Continuing east, the landscape transitions to lush forests and winding roads as you approach St Helens, the gateway to the stunning Bay of Fires.
+Along the way, you’ll pass breathtaking coastal views and opportunities to stop for fresh oysters or a picnic by the water.

-Drawing in visitors for decades, this popular conservation reserve is actually a string of breathtakingly beautiful beaches, interspersed by lagoons and rocky bluffs.
+Rich in Aboriginal cultural heritage, the Bay of Fires also offers a deeper connection to Tasmania’s history, with evidence of ancient habitation visible in the form of shell middens and other sites.
 Explore the vast white-sand beaches and turquoise seas between Anson’s Bay and Eddystone Point or discover the many beaches like the Gardens, Jeanneret, Swimcart, and Cosy Corner.
 These magnificent secluded beaches and inlets are a sight to behold and give the Bay of Fires its reputation as one of the most pristine natural wonders of the world.

 Your accommodation: Panorama St Helens